opensquare-network/sima-spec/README.md

 ## Text Format

-SIMA uses plain text to represent users actions which are categorized into different subsections.
+SIMA uses plain text to represent user actions which are categorized into different subsections.
 A common SIMA text is `SIMA:[SUB_SECTION]:[VERSION]:[COMMAND]:[ARGS]`.

 - SIMA: it indicates SIMA spec.
 We need this to differentiate from remark text of other specs.